Executive functioning (EF) skills are your "get it done" skills- they help you complete everyday tasks!

 Staying with a task while working through challenges/ difficulties:

-Knowing how to ask for help, when needed.
+Knowing how to ask for help or access resources during process.

 Cognitive Flexibility